 Bogota will immediately draw you into its rollercoaster energy of sightseeing, nightlife and romance.
 Scratch beneath the surface and you`ll find a fascinating city to explore, especially with its potential to meet so many awe-inspiring Colombian women for marriage.
 Wander the La Candelaria district and fall in love amid the colorful streets, elegant churches and colonial architecture surrounded by the mountains of the Andino region.

 Watched over by glorious Mt.
 Monserrate, Bogota is over 2,640m (8,661ft) above sea level and holds a lofty spot as the world`s third highest capital city.
 The Spanish-speaking population of over 7 million is easily attuned to living at altitude which shows in their high-spirited parties and Latin verve.
-Twinned with Chicago and London, Bogota is among the top cities of progressive urban areas in the Americas and boasts a world-class nightlife and head-rush of entertainment options.Register now for free!
-Register now for free!
+Twinned with Chicago and London, Bogota is among the top cities of progressive urban areas in the Americas and boasts a world-class nightlife and head-rush of entertainment options.Meet Colombian women for marriage now GET STARTED!

 Bogota was first established in 1538 by Spanish explorer and conquistador Gonzalo Jimenez de Quesada.
 Named after Bacata (planted fields) and later Santa Fe de Bacata , the area became of great importance to Europe for its wealth of gold, minerals and other natural resources.
 It was soon made capital of the New Kingdom of Granada which covered the northernmost region of Latin America.
 By 1810, the inhabitants, tired of Spanish rule, moved to overthrow their European overlords.
 After a long and bitter struggle the city was taken in 1819 by celebrated military leader Simon Bolivar, who then made it the center of Gran Colombia.